agross/ansible-home-network/roles/dns-server/README.md

    * ARWEN (Windows Server DC, if *.wghoch4.local was requested), or
    * dnscrypt-proxy otherwise.
-1. dnscrypt-proxy is required because I want DNS traffic leaving my network to be encrrypted and dnsmasq does not handle e.g. DNS over HTTPS (only plain UDP-based DNS).
+1. dnscrypt-proxy is required because I want DNS traffic leaving my network to be encrypted and dnsmasq does not handle e.g. DNS over HTTPS (only plain UDP-based DNS).
 1. dnscrypt-proxy listens on 127.0.0.1:53001 and picks a fast, public and encrypted DNS server to resolve the request.